hundredrabbits/thebook/north_pacific_logbook.md

     istance to Victoria: 6,524 km (3523 nm)

 ##### 0800
 We both did shorter night shifts because of the weather.
 Everything inside is wet.
 The floors are slippery, and our foul-weather gear just isn't drying between shifts.
-We hang them over the sink so they drip into it, which makes doing the dishes a very tedious affair.
+We hang them over the sink so they drip into it, which makes doing the dishes a very unpleasant affair.
 All synthetic clothing won't dry and doesn’t keep us warm.
 We switch to wool, as it stays warm even when damp.
 We collected a few sweaters overtime, rescued from Thrift Stores.

 We eat two small meals per day, but aren't yet low on energy.
 The terrible weather has a way of keeping us focused.
 When there is danger we become superhuman.
 We need less sleep, less food, less everything.
 Don't know how long we can sustain this though.

 ##### 1200
 The wind has lessened, but the rain has not.
 Wish they'd left together to give us some time to dry off.
 The weather doesn't care about our damp clothing and water-logged bones.

-##### 1500
 Devine makes gnocchi.
 I managed to finish off my entire bowl.
 This is a good sign!
 The wind is supposed to change tonight, and we hope that the waves die down with them.

 # Sailing at night

 We used to be afraid of sailing at night, but now we look forward to it.
 It is the perfect time to think, to read, to listen to podcasts or music.
-It is easier to see ships in the dark than in the day, their locations are marked with lights, and are visible at great distances.
+It is easier to see ships in the dark than in the day, their locations are marked with lights.
 On clear, moonless nights, we see a beautiful tapestry of lights overhead, a show that is becoming less observable in cities because of light pollution.
 Then, depending on where we are in the world, there is bio-luminescence in the water.
 Pino leaves a sparkling green trail as it cuts through waves.
-While sailing toward Los Angeles, I saw ghostly figures in the water.
+While sailing toward Los Angeles, we saw ghostly figures in the water.
 They were dolphins.
-I could see them perfectly as they drew a path of bio-luminescence behind them.
+We could see them perfectly as they left a path of bio-luminescence behind them.

 Before we start our night shifts, we usually reef the mainsail.
 A smaller sail will slow us down, but our main concern is safety.
 The rule is that if the wind rises enough to have us question whether we should reef or not, we do it.

 Another important rule, is to never reef at night.
 Everything is harder to do in the dark.
 We have done it before, with success, but the issue is that it means waking up your partner, robbing them of their precious sleep.
 Can't we reef a sail alone?
 Yes, we could, but that would break another rule:  never wander on deck in the dark alone, even with a tether.
 Therefore, we plan to always do our last manoeuvres of the day while there is still some light out, at the cost of speed.

 Since we started sailing, we have stuck to the same pattern for night shifts.
 One sleeps between 1900 and 2100, then sails between 2100 and 2400, then goes back to sleep from 2400 until 0300, and then goes back to the tiller between 0300 and 0600.
 3 hours on, and 3 hours off.
 Some sailors prefer longer shifts, doing 4-5 hours at a time.
 We prefer shorter shifts, because we get tired easy, and 3 hours, when tired, feels unending.
+If ever we need more sleep, we take short naps in the day.

 * * *